AdobeDocs/campaign-standard-learn.en/help/managing-processes-and-data/data-management-activities/external-api-activity.md

 # Configure and run a workflow with the [!UICONTROL External API activity]

 The [!UICONTROL External API activity] is a [!UICONTROL Data Management activity].
-It allows easy data ingress and egress with REST API systems for batch and blast workflows.
+It allows you to call an external REST API endpoint.

-The [!UICONTROL External API activity] is meant for realtime fetching of campaign wide data (latest set of offers, latest scores etc.) not for retrieving specific information for each profile.
-It enables a connection to [!UICONTROL Adobe I/O Runtime] and similar systems ([!DNL Azure Functions], [!DNL AWS Lambda]) from the workflow.
+The purpose of this activity is to get personalization data into your campaign from a third party system that supports a REST API, so that the required information can be brought in just when you need it.

-Example use cases:
+Example use cases include:

 * Getting the latest game-day lineup for a sports event to personalize content
 * Getting the latest set of offers
 * Connecting to a coupon generation system
 * Checking the weather in local regions and using it to personalize content (each zip code used could potentially retrieve its own local temperature

+This video demonstrates the use of the External API activity.

   >[!VIDEO](https://video.tv.adobe.com/v/28200/?quality=12)